CycloneDX/cyclonedx.org/index.md

 * **Subpath**: Extra subpath within a package, relative to the package root.
 Optional.

 ## History
-CycloneDX was originally designed for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source software composition analysis (SCA) platform with a focus on continuous component analysis.
-A dedicated project, separate from OWASP, was setup to develop the specification and the implementations.
-Research into existing formats at the time revealed that they either lacked supply chain or security focus, or were governed by slow-moving projects or standards bodies.
+CycloneDX was designed in 2017 for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source Software Composition Analysis (SCA) platform with a focus on continuous component analysis.
+The primary use-cases it was designed to solve were vulnerability identification, license compliance, and outdated component analysis.

-The CycloneDX project removes these blocking activities and strives to innovate whenever possible.
+Additional capabilities were added in subsequent releases of the specification.

+The value of a lightweight SBOM specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
+Therefore, a dedicated project, independent of OWASP, was setup to develop the specification, the implementations, and move the format into widespread adoption.
+Today, thousands of organizations ranging from financial services, manufacturing, software, and security firms are producing and consuming CycloneDX SBOMs.